xunnanxu/xunnanxu.github.io/source/_posts/Why-you-should-ditch-browserify-and-commonjs-in-the-http-2-world.md

 # And http/2 increases the gap

 Http/2 introduces multiplexing which makes CommonJS approach even more crippled.
-Multiplexing means now you can use one TCP connection to transfer different content from different sources, which makes asynchronous module loading greater.
+Multiplexing means now you can use one TCP connection to transfer different content from different sources (URLs) on a single host, which makes asynchronous module loading greater.
 But if you bundle everything together, sorry you are just ignoring all those benefits.

 A lot of CDNs support http/2 now, including Akamai, Cloudflare and Cloudfront, you name it.
 Here's a demo from cloudflare: